Yfedorov25/aws-iam-security-automation/README.md

 ### IAM User Activity Analysis and Removal of Unused Permissions

-**Purpose:** Analyzes IAM user activity to identify and remove permissions that are not being used.
+**Purpose:** Analyzes IAM user activity to identify permissions that are not being used.

 **Features:**
 - Scans IAM user activities and permissions.